About the Site

-John Pistelli was born and raised in Pittsburgh, Pennsylvania and now live in Minneapolis, Minnesota, where I teach courses in literature and culture.
-I hold a Ph.D. in English literature from the University of Minnesota.
-I am the author of the novel Portraits and Ashes and the novella The Ecstasy of Michaela.
-My fiction, essays, and poetry have appeared in Rain Taxi, New Walk, Ragnarok, The Millions, The Legendary, Whole Beast Rag, Revolver, The Squawk Back, Winter Tangerine Review, Atomic, The Stockholm Review, The Harpoon Review, Muse A Journal, The Amaranth Review, Five2One, and elsewhere.
-My short story “How People Live” won Honorable Mention in the Glimmer Train May 2012 Short Story Award for New Writers.
-I can be contacted at johnppistelli at gmail.com, and also found on Goodreads and Tumblr.
+John Pistelli was born and raised in Pittsburgh, Pennsylvania, and now lives in Minneapolis, Minnesota, where he teaches courses in literature and culture.
+He holds a Ph.D. in English literature from the University of Minnesota.
+He is the author of the novel Portraits and Ashes and the novella The Ecstasy of Michaela.
+His fiction, essays, and poetry have appeared in Rain Taxi, New Walk, Ragnarok, The Millions, The Legendary, Whole Beast Rag, Revolver, The Squawk Back, Winter Tangerine Review, Atomic, The Stockholm Review, The Harpoon Review, Muse A Journal, The Amaranth Review, Five2One, and elsewhere.
+His short story “How People Live” won Honorable Mention in the Glimmer Train May 2012 Short Story Award for New Writers.
+He can be contacted at johnppistelli at gmail.com, and also found on Goodreads and Tumblr.
 If you would like to support his work, you might please buy, read, and review Portraits and Ashes or The Ecstasy of Michaela (or even just pledge via email to exchange a free ebook for an honest public review).